Scrape configuration using Kubernetes

 Scrape multiple ports

-The prometheus.io/port annotation can take a comma-separated list to indicate the ports to scrape.
-For example, prometheus.io/port: 1234,5678.
+The prometheus.io/port annotation can accept a comma-separated list of the ports to scrape, such as prometheus.io/port: 1234,5678.

-The endpoints both need to have the same path.
-For example both 1234 and 5678 ports must expose Prometheus metrics on the /metrics path.
+The endpoints must both use the same path.
+For example both ports 1234 and 5678 must expose Prometheus metrics on the /metrics path.

-If specifying multiple ports, the pods must expose all ports.
-The following is an example of a container ports configuration in a pod manifest exposing both 1234 and 5678:
+If you specify multiple ports, the pods must expose all ports in the list.
+The following is an example of a container ports configuration in a pod manifest that exposes both 1234 and 5678:

 ports: